List of oracular statements from Delphi: 279 BC

 In 279 BC, plundered by a Celtic invasion, the oracle declared:

 The Celts were met by earthquakes, avalanches, and a massive snow storm, forcing them to retreat.
 But the Romans were a different matter.
 In 191 BC, the sanctuary of Delphi fell into the Roman sphere of influence, and the oracle generally supported the rise of Rome henceforth.

 Roman Period

-83 BC
+79 BC

 In 83 BC, Delphi was razed by an attack from the Thracian tribe of Maedi who extinguished the sacred fire which had been burning uninterrupted for centuries.
-At the time of Pompey the Great, Cicero, Pompey's ally, consulted the Oracle as to how he should find greatest fame and was told:
+In 79 BC Cicero consulted the Oracle as to how he should find greatest fame and was told:

-Pompey was subsequently defeated by Julius Caesar.
 Cicero cultivated his oratory and his skills in the courts in preserving Rome from the Catilinarian conspiracy, earning undying fame.

 67 AD

-In 67 AD, Emperor Nero, who was just 30 years old and had killed his own mother in 59 AD, when visiting the Oracle was told:

-The incensed emperor had the Pythia burned alive.
-Nero thought he would have a long reign and die at 73.
-Instead, his reign came to a short end after a revolt by Galba who was 73 years of age at the time.
+In 67 AD, Emperor Nero was told to beware the 73rd year and assumed this meant that he would die at that age.
+Instead, he was overthrown in 69 AD by Galba, who was then 73 years old.